 A trip to the Longannet Power station in Scotland with my ‘attractive’ colleagues from The Mill Group!
 He he…

-I really shouldn’t laugh as I had to wear exactly the same outfit (plus goggles, ear protection, hard had, steel toe caps and gloves……) It was a challenge to walk, never mind take photographs!
-Longannet is one of the largest power stations in Europe, and inside it’s so loud, shaky, dark and vast – it was quite an experience.
+I really shouldn’t laugh as I had to wear exactly the same outfit (plus goggles, ear protection, hard had, steel toe caps and gloves…) It was a challenge to walk, never mind take photographs!
+Longannet is one of the largest power stations in Europe.
+Inside it’s incredibly loud, shaky, dark and vast.
+It was quite an experience.

 Lastly, Cosmopolitan asked me to photograph Kate from Seven Scents for their career page.
-Kate not only designs perfumes but also knows all about the psychology of smell.
+Not only does Kate design perfumes, she also understands the psychology of smell.
 What a lovely way to earn a living.

-Hope you’ve enjoyed the newsletter, the next one will be along at the end of May.
+Hope you’ve enjoyed the news.
+The next one will be along at the end of May.
 Bye For now. x